raspberrypi/pico-sdk/README.md

 The SDK can be used to build anything from simple applications, to fully fledged runtime environments such as MicroPython, to low level software such as RP2040's on-chip bootrom itself.

-The hardware specific capabilities of distinct devices such as the Pico and Pico W (known as 'boards') must be explicitly supported by compiling against a target board.

 Additional libraries/APIs that are not yet ready for inclusion in the SDK can be found in [pico-extras](https://github.com/raspberrypi/pico-extras).

 # Documentation